Emmapopo/Kafka/README.md

 The path is - http://127.0.0.1:5000/kafka/producer/add
 To register a new producer, you need supply:

-a) the user_id - The only acceptable ID format is the UUID
+a) the producer_id - The only acceptable ID format is the UUID

 NB: The request must be in form of JSON.

 Here is a sample request:
 {
-"user_id": "180ef2a7-3274-4c70-8e39-5f1cd053f8b3"
+"producer_id": "180ef2a7-3274-4c70-8e39-5f1cd053f8b3"
 }
 Based on this request, there are three possible responses:

-{"status": "Invalid uuid"}, 400 - for invalid uuid {"status": f"{self.user_id} added"} - if successful {"status": "user already added"} - if user is already registered
+{"status": "Invalid uuid"}, 400 - for invalid uuid {"status": f"{self.producer_id} added"} - if successful {"status": "producer already added"} - if producer is already registered